-When in a Haven fort, press the Buy Buildings button.
+When in one of Haven's seven forts, press the Buy Buildings button.
 You can spend your resources to buy shops and decorative furniture.
-Mouse over a building to see the bonuses it gives you.
+Move the mouse over a building (or rest your finger on it on mobile devices) to see the bonuses it gives you.